s212781/MLOps-Project-Group13/Paws4ever/README.md

 DoggieDoggie
 ==============================

-# Framework
+## Framework

 This project will focus on classifying different breeds of dogs.
-To do this, the Pytorch Image Models framwork will be used.
+To do this, the Pytorch Image Models (timm) framwork will be used.

-# Dataset
+## Dataset

 To create a good classifier, a good dataset is needed.
 The Standford Dogs Dataset found on Kaggle includes 20.000 images and features 120 dog breeds.

-# Other frameworks used
+## Other frameworks used

 Albumentations